 Why Is Too Much Caffeine Bad During Pregnancy?

 Consuming high levels of caffeine during pregnancy can have negative effects on your baby.
-Common problems like the low birth weight are often linked to high caffeine consumption during pregnancy.
-Here are few other risks that you expose yourself and your baby with excessive caffeine consumption:
+Common problems, including the low birth weight, preterm labour are often linked to high caffeine consumption during pregnancy (2).
+Here are few other risks that you expose yourself and your baby with excessive caffeine consumption (2):

 - Excess caffeine can harm your baby’s development during pregnancy.